schacon/showoff/README.md

 > make all slide text 70%
 >
 > ### execute
-> on Javascript, Coffeescript and Ruby highlighted code slides, you can
+> on Javascript and Coffeescript highlighted code slides, you can
 > click on the code to execute it and display the results on the slide